atborg/askme-beir-eval/README.md

 # BEIR evaluation for AskMe output

-## requirements
+## Requirements

-1. use Python 3.7
+1. Python 3.7
-2. score output file from AskMe in TSV format with the following columns - query id, document id, score
+2. use a score output file from AskMe in TSV format with the following columns - query id, document id, score
 (see included results.tsv for example)

-## steps to run evaluation
+## Steps to Run the Evaluation

 1. put your output file in the same directory as eval.py and name it "results.tsv"
-2. run the script!
+2. run eval.py